microsoft/MCW-Enterprise-class-networking/HOL/Hands-on lab step-by-step - Enterprise-class networking in Azure.md

     ![Under Auto-shutdown, Enable auto-shutdown is set to Off.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image99.png "Auto-shutdown section")

 14. All remaining settings on the **Settings** blade are correct.
-Click **OK** to accept these settings.
+Select **OK** to accept these settings.

-15. On the **Summary** blade, ensure the validation passes, and click **Create**.
+15. On the **Summary** blade, ensure the validation passes, and choose **Create**.

 ### Task 2: Enable IP forwarding on the firewall network interface

 Within 1-2 minutes, the resource group **barracudafwrg** will be created and the appliance will be in the creation process.
 Next, we will edit settings on the network interface associated with the firewall.

-1. On the main Azure menu click on **Resource groups**.
+1. On the main Azure menu select **Resource groups**.

     ![In the Azure Portal, Resource groups is selected.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image100.png "Azure Portal")

-2. Click on the **barracudafwrg** resource group.
+2. Select the **barracudafwrg** resource group.
 This resource group contains the objects associated with the firewall appliance.
-Click on the network interface.
+Choose the network interface.

     ![Click on the barracudafwrg resource group.
 This resource group contains the objects associated with the firewall appliance.
 Click on the network interface.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image101.jpeg "Resource group view")